-And out of those top two, I think the Propur is the best in terms of contaminant reduction.
+And out of those top three, I think the Propur is the best overall in terms of contaminant reduction.
 I also like the fact that you can use it in emergency situations when potable water might not be available.

 Drinking more water - and drinking clean, filtered water - is an important part of enjoying a healthier lifestyle.
 Don't put it off!

 What about you?
 Have you tried any of these filter pitchers?
 Which one do you think is the best?
 Let us hear from you in the comments!